dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 # [Aristotelian Ethics: A Brief Interlude](#aristotelian-ethics-a-brief-interlude)

-Also, this article isn't meant to be a consummate dissertation on the topics contained herein.
-These ideas aren't really "pure" and need to be distilled if a system based on these ideas were to be pure.
-That is, many of these facets overlap and I don't believe this is the ideal way to structure this content.
-Some may be missing and others could be reorganized into more fitting categories.
-Perhaps if I didn't miss out on a college education (and the college experience) then I'd be more capable of doing this justice.
-Two other systems which are much more complete include Benjamin Franklin's system of 13 virtues found in his autobiography, which is frustratingly incomplete.

 Aristotle's Ethics includes a system of virtues, which is highly regarded.
 It's lasted over 2,000 years, so someone thought it was important.
 Aristotle emphasizes the notion that the ideal practice of